nhutruby/tao/README.md

 What we are doing now with Ruby on Rails is primarily for small projects with small user bases.
 Think different.

 Version 1 will be here soon.
-But you can check taos_controller and the two models (otao, atao).

 ## Why is MongoDB
 Facebook is using MySQL, which isn't suitable for big data in only one field: data.